dpmin7/IFTA/ADRs/ADR002-ping-echo.md

-# ADR 002: Use TCP-Based Connection Checks for Network Disconnection Detection and Recovery
+# ADR 002: Use TCP-Based Connection Checks for Network Disconnection Detection and Recovery for RUI
 Our system must maintain high availability and recoverability in environments where network connections may be intermittently lost.
 Monitoring network status is critical for triggering user notifications, initiating failover logic, and restarting critical components like ADS-B data feeds.

 The initial approach was to use ICMP echo requests (ping) to detect network availability, due to its simplicity and ubiquity.
 However, during testing, we discovered that the ADS-B server did not respond to ICMP requests even it's alive, making this method unreliable in our target deployment environment.